tfeist12/Obsidian/Personal Notes/Relationships/Megan.md

 - I don't feel physical intimacy when I'm with you.
 Our sexual connection has been poor considering the point in the relationship we're at
 - For someone who claims to be independent, she is really quite needy and a little insecure
 - I'm a very independent and busy person and I haven't been feeling like a seeing each other twice per week has been building our connection
+- Feels more like a chore than like fun recently
 - Still think we're at different points in our lives
 - Not seeing a long term future between us